-Asynchronous, Serial Interface
+Asynchronous Serial Interface

 To allow full-duplex operation, the interface responds to two I/O device codes, one for input data and one for output data.
-The circuit includes input and output IOC's with a clock driver and function decoders, a UAR/T, a baud rate clock derived from the computer system clock, a line driver/receiver for a 20mA current loop or EIA RS232-C transmission line, and modem control including automatic answer capability.
+The circuit includes input and output IOC's with a clock driver and function decoders, a UAR/T, a crystal-driven baud rate clock, a line driver/receiver for a 20mA current loop or EIA RS 232-C transmission line, and modem control including automatic answer capability.